Looking at CF Industries Holdings’ stock price over the last three years.

 KCR believes that CF’s exposure to secular tailwinds in energy and its potential to become a beneficiary of ESG means the share price may be undervalued.
 Over the short term the stock will likely be volatile but management’s comments and fiscally conservative policies, discussed briefly below, leave us with a positive view of the firm’s future.

 Leveraging the spread in raw material prices between US and ROW:

-CF is the low-cost leader compared with the competition in Europe and Asia.
+CF stock is the low-cost leader compared with the competition in Europe and Asia and may be one of the best agricultural stocks to buy in the market.
 The spread between US and overseas input prices is an enormous tailwind for the company and is expected to persist well in 2023.
 The tight demand/supply situation for fertilizer is expected to persist (driven by tight grain supplies resulting in robust demand for fertilizer from India and Brazil).
 We have documented the tailwinds that drought and higher energy prices might imply for food prices and food stocks repeatedly, and CF may be a terrific way to play this theme.

 This is helping to keep output prices elevated and margins very robust.
 The company estimates that every $25 increase in urea prices translates into $375 million of EBITDA.
 For context, the current price of urea is approximately $450 and the EBITDA in the most recent quarter was $596 million.
 So, the $25 increase in price would represent a 6% change from the current price, resulting in a 63% increase in EBITDA (assuming constant input costs).

 As a sign of excellent stewardship, the company expects to use the cash flow windfall to pay down debt to under $3 billion.
 This will improve the health of its balance sheet and help it regain investment-grade status.
 The company also hopes to opportunistically buy back stock which, we believe, at current FCF yields of 5.6%, represent an excellent use of excess cash.